laino/wine-patches/README.md

 double the FPS in big fights (World Bosses, WvW, etc...) by reducing the overhead of the memory allocator from ~30% CPU time to ~2%.

+Don't use the "ntdll-Heap_FreeLists" patch from wine-staging when using this one (they have conflicting changes).

 ### 0003-ntdll-heap.c-align-everything-to-64-byte-to-reduce-f.patch

 Align allocated memory to 64 byte boundaries to lessen false-sharing issues.
 May increase RAM usage.